 Your credit limit on the Mission Lane Visa will be determined by your credit history and score at the time you are approved.
-Although you won’t be able to know your line of credit until you’re approved for the card, cardholders get the chance to work toward a higher credit limit after they make six on-time payments on their card.
+Although you won’t be able to know your line of credit until you’re approved for the card, cardholders get the chance to be automatically considered for a higher credit limit in as few as seven months.
 This benefit can be important if you want more purchasing power later on, or if you want a higher credit limit in order to keep your credit utilization low.

 This added benefit is a great way for issuers to encourage and incentivize responsible credit card use.
 Not only will you be rewarded with a higher credit limit, but building your credit will become easier with more credit utilization flexibility.

 There are a few downsides of the Mission Lane Cash Back Visa Credit Card worth noting, including its incredibly high variable APR of 26.99% to 29.99%.
 Also note that the 1% rewards rate this card offers isn’t the highest among its competition, and that rewards earned with this card come with a single redemption option.

 The high APR can become costly

 This card’s variable interest rate is incredibly high at a minimum of 26.99% (variable).
 While this may not be a big deal if you pay your credit card bill in full each month, it can be quite costly you plan to carry a balance at any time.
 If you suspect you’ll need to carry a balance, you should seek out a different credit card with a lower APR.

 While this Mission Lane credit card does give you the chance to be considered for a higher credit limit in as little as seven months, your initial credit limit can still be quite low.
 According to Mission Lane, the minimum credit limit for this card is $300.